Streampunk/beamengine/README.md

 Media element metadata can be read and queried with GET requests and written with PUT requests.
 The URL is the same as for a stream, including name aliasing, with a media reference specifying the specific media element or elements.

-`/beams/`&lrangle;_content_name_&rangle;`/`&lrangle;_stream_name_&rangle;`/`&lrangle;_media_ref_&rangle;
+`/beams/`&langle;_content_name_&rangle;`/`&langle;_stream_name_&rangle;`/`&langle;_media_ref_&rangle;

-GET requests can be for either a single media element or an inclusive range of media elements whereas PUT requests are for a single element only.
-The body of requests and responses are `application/json`.
+GET requests can be for either a single media element or an inclusive range of media elements.
+Whereas PUT requests are for a single media element only.
+The body of requests and responses have type `application/json`.
 Five kinds of request can be made with a _media_ref_:

 * _direct by timestamp_: GET and PUT.
 Retrieve, create or update metadata about a specific packet or frame, using a direct media reference of the form `packet_`&langle;pts&rangle; or `frame_`&langle;pts&rangle;.
 Direct requests bypass index lookup but require that the PTS value in the path is exact.
 * _presentation timestamp_: GET only.
 Request contains a presentations timestamp or range of presentation timestamps, e.g. `7200` or `7200-43200`.
-Add an `f` for fuzzy match, useful when sampling errors, jitter or sampling conversion may cause timestamps to be non exact, e.g. `7200f` will match the closest media element to 7200, either before or after.
+Useful when clock sampling errors, jitter or sampling conversion cause timestamps to be non exact, fuzzy match is enabled by adding an `f` to the timestamp, e.g. `7200f` will match the closest media element to `7200`, either before or after.
 * _index_: GET only.
 Request contains a media element that is a given count into the stream in its current state, from the `first` to the `last` element.
 For example, `first` or `1st`, `2nd`, `3rd`, ... up to e.g. `41st`, `42nd` or `last`.
 Ranges can be used, such as `first-last` for all media elements or `345th-723rd`.
-Index values are 1-based.
+Media element index values are 1-based.
 * _real timestamps_: GET only.
-Request contains a real time value or range measured in seconds, with the beam engine converting presentation timestamps to real time based on the stream time base.
-For example, `1.4s` resolves to frame `35` in a stream with a time base of 25fps and `1.2s-2.2s` refers to frames `30-55`.
+Request contains a real time value or range that is measured in seconds, with the beam engine converting presentation timestamps to real time based on the stream time base.
+For example, in a stream with a time base of 25fps, real timestamp `1.4s` resolves to frame `35`  and real timestamp range `1.2s-2.2s` refers to frames `30-55`.
 * _relative timestamp_: GET only.
 Retrieve a media element at a given offset before or after the specified presentation timestamp.
-If following a live stream, this allows a request to be made for the next frame.
+If following a live stream, this allows a request to be made for the next frame based on the current frames timestamp.
 For scrubbing, this allows jumping backwards and or forwards from a given point.
-The format is the PTS `+`/`-` offset signified with `d`, e.g. `7200+1d` references the frame after one with timestamp `7200`, say `10800`, and `7200-1d` is the frame before, say `3600`.
+The format is the PTS, follows by `+`/`-`, follows by an offset value signified with `d`, e.g. `7200+1d` references the frame after one with timestamp `7200`, say `10800`, and `7200-1d` is the frame before, say `3600`.

-The query can have query parameters `offset` and `limit` to control how many values are returned and the pagination of values.
+As with listing content items, requests can the query parameters `offset` and `limit` to control how many values are returned and the pagination of values.
 GET requests return JSON arrays, even for a single value, or `404 - Not Found` if no results are found.
 All requests can have `.json` as an optional file extension.

 Here is an example of a relative timestamp request.